TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Appendix

-In this section, we provide a comprehensive elaboration of the TAPO algorithm's technical details.
-We further describe the specific implementation of the Monte Carlo Tree Search algorithm, the construction process of our thought library, and the adaptive retrieval and instantiation mechanisms for thought patterns during reasoning.
+In this section, we provide a comprehensive elaboration of the TemplateRL algorithm's technical details.
+We describe the specific implementation of the Monte Carlo Tree Search algorithm, the construction process of our thought template library, and the adaptive retrieval and instantiation mechanisms for thought patterns during reasoning.
+Additionally, we provide supplementary experiments and case studies to illustrate our points further.
+The contents are organized as follows: